 Stats About Email Marketing

 Before we jump into the 5 emails wedding pros should be sending, let’s cover some basic email marketing stats for 2021.
 Now, you could likely be serving couples from Gen Z as well as Millennials and Gen X’ers.
-Many people think that the younger generations don’t use email, which is far from true.
+Unfortunately, many people think that the younger generations don’t use email, far from true.

 - Email is 40% better at converting than Facebook or Twitter.
 (Snovio)

 - Welcome Emails have a 90%+ open rate, according to Hive Co.
 (Snovio)